wp-oop/plugin-boilerplate/README.md

         into packages of their own when necessary.

         Modules can be installed from other packages, or included in the package.
-In the latter case, they should be added to the directory `modules.local`.
+In the latter case, they should be added to the directory `modules`.
 One such module, the `core` module of the plugin, is already included in the package.
 Its `composer.json` should also be personalized, just like the `composer.json` of this package.